shastaxc/gearswap-data/README.md

 FFXI GearSwap scripts

 ## SilverLibs
 The SilverLibs.lua file contains functionality that is designed to be easily implemented into job files.
-To use any of these functions, follow the instructions below:
+You do not need any of the other files listed in this repository but feel free to use them as references.
+To use any of these functions, follow the instructions
+below:

 **Installing Silverlibs**
 1. The SilverLibs.lua file should be placed in the gearswap/data folder or in the gearswap/libs folder.